Skip to main contentScroll Top

 Always with a smile 😉

-Appreciable point, the tour is in French and there is little waiting even if it can be crowded.
-To complete the visit, I invite you to go to the original district where silk fabric was made at the time when Jim Thompson had settled on the banks of the San Canal Saep.
+Appreciable point, the tour is in French And there's little waiting time, although it can get crowded.
+To complete your visit, I suggest you go to the original district where silk fabric was made back when Jim Thompson settled on the banks of the San Saep Canal.

-This neighborhood, Ban source, just across the canal, still has two houses producing silk rolls on a small scale, on an artisanal basis.
+This neighborhood, Ban KruaJust across the canal, there are still two houses producing silk rolls by hand on a small scale.
 To learn more, I invite you to read my article dedicated to Jim Thompson's house).

 crossing to ban krua district bangkok